thcyron/tracklog/README.md

     ./script/build

-Create and initialize a new Postgres database, which will also create a new user with both username and password set to *admin*:
+Create and initialize a new Postgres database:

     createdb tracklog
     psql tracklog < db/postgres.sql

+Add a new user:

+    cmd/control -config config.json user add <name>

 Start the server and point your browser to http://localhost:8080/: